NORMA’S

 Breakfast as a Serious Format: Where NORMA'S Fits in New York's Daytime Dining Tier

 New York's premium daytime dining has long occupied an awkward position in the city's restaurant hierarchy.
 Dinner tickers at Le Bernardin, Per Se, and Eleven Madison Park absorb most of the critical attention, while breakfast and brunch formats are routinely dismissed as lesser formats, defined more by queuing logistics than culinary ambition.
-NORMA'S, at the Le Parker Meridien hotel on West 56th Street, operates in a different register.
-Established in the late 1990s and refined through the early 2000s, it built a reputation as one of the few venues in the city where the morning meal is treated not as a prelude to more serious eating, but as the main event in itself.
+NORMA'S is a restaurant at 119 W 56th St, New York, NY 10019, serving Authentic Sicilian Gastronomia at a price point around $35 per person.
+It operates in a different register.
+It built a reputation as one of the few venues in the city where the morning meal is treated not as a prelude to more serious eating, but as the main event in itself.

 That positioning matters more than it might initially appear.
 In a city where Masa charges per-person minimums that exceed most monthly grocery budgets, and where Atomix has redefined what Korean tasting menus can accomplish at the fine dining tier, NORMA'S carved out a distinct competitive space: ambitious breakfast cookery at a price point that prompted genuine conversation about value, portion scale, and the boundaries of what a brunch kitchen can do.